Discover Provence during your holiday

-Castellane is located right in the heart of Provence.
+Castellane and our campsite in the Gorges du Verdon are located in the heart of Provence.
 Bordered by the Alpine foothills, it also has a Mediterranean feel.
 From Castellane, you can take the famous ‘Route Napoléon’, the route taken by Napoléon on his return from Elba.
 Surrounded by lavender fields and olive groves, regional crops and sheep farms, you can sample authentic Provence.
 A little over an hour’s drive away, you will find Grasse, the city of perfumers.

 Markets and cuisine

 Provençal cuisine pays homage to the sun.
 Don’t miss the bustling little markets in the village squares open every morning from dawn and where you will find local producers.
 In the little restaurants, you can sample the olive oil, sheep’s or goat’s milk cheeses, sun-kissed vegetables cooked with thyme, basil and garlic, fish, olives, etc.…and of course, all the varieties of tomatoes with their unique flavour.
 Weekly markets in Castellane are held on Wednesdays and Saturdays.

 Whether you come in the middle of summer or spring time, there are numerous events organised in Castellane and its neighbouring villages providing a glimpse into Provençal culture.
 The Transhumance Festival in mid-June celebrates shepherds and their sheep as they move up to higher pastures.
 Flocks of sheep, farmers’ markets and traditional music mark the weekend.